April 18, 2022

 All of the above words, phrases and sentences have certain things in common.
 They are quite simple and are used very often.
 But don’t let the fact that they are quite simple fool you, because you have to be able to use them reflexively.
 Therefore, you have to master them really well.
 You simply have to train yourself in them.

 If you’ve been learning Dutch for a while, most of them are probably not a problem for you.
 However, if you’re just starting out – and this article is aimed primarily at beginners – even these basic phrases can be confusing.
-If you are beginner, you still experience anxiety when speaking Dutch.
-If yes, read our article on how to conquer it.
+If you are beginner, read our article about how to conquer anxiety when speaking Dutch.

 In our app, we’ve woven all of these phrases into collections for beginners so that you can repeat them along with the other most needed phrases and sentences.
 A few weeks of practice with Taalhammer will make you very good at remembering most of these phrases and you will be able to react reflexively to a situation.
 This is why because we have implemented the Spaced Repetition algorithm.